 Another Mexican-themed escape can be found in Lincoln Park at the colorful Las Fuentes restaurant.
 Known for its reliable Mexican food and margaritas, the restaurant’s secret weapon is an enchanting outdoor oasis.

 Vibrant murals and luscious greenery surround a cascading fountain transporting you from the artificial fabric of Chicago to a blissful patio of Mexico.
 It’s another exotic hangout that attracts anything from dates to family dinners.

-Location: 2558 N Halsted St, Chicago, IL 60614
+Address: 2558 N Halsted St, Chicago, IL 60614

-11. Big Star – Wicker Park
+9. Big Star, Wicker Park

 Brimming with personality, it’s another great spot to enjoy authentic Mexican street food and fantastic margaritas from a comfortable and laid-back patio.

-Location: 1531 N Damen Ave, Chicago, IL 60622
+Address: 1531 N Damen Ave, Chicago, IL 60622

-12. Beatrix Fulton Market – West Loop
+10. Beatrix Fulton Market, West Loop

 For anybody meeting friends wanting a place that does a mix of things but guarantees a good spot for a vegan, Beatrix offers incredible breakfasts, lunches, and dinners with exceptional coffee and an extensive variety of vegan options.